joeykallazoney/goontube/README.md

 ####**Bug Fixes:**####
 - [ ] NEWTUBES - admin ```$skip``` will skips both currently playing vid as well as first video in queue.
 - [ ] ```$reboot``` kills goontube
-- [ ] last video in queue loops forever busying-out clients. client-side refresh must be forced if goonbot is unable to auto-add new vids to the queue.
+- [x] last video in queue loops forever busying-out clients. client-side refresh must be forced if goonbot is unable to auto-add new vids to the queue.
+   - [x] NEWTUBES - Goonbot auto-adds to queue when only 1 video appears in the queue.
 - [x] Repair fullscreen mode.
    - [ ] Exiting full-screen makes 'like' and 'hate' buttons disappear.
 - [x] ```$permissions``` definitely needs to have an alias, ```$privilege```, ```$priv``` (?)